easydatapy/easydata/docs/advanced.rst

 With items
 ==========
-``ItemModel`` has an option to retrieve multiple items from a provided data.
+``ItemModel`` has an option to retrieve multiple items from a provided data source.

 Item Validation
 ===============
-``easydata`` doesn't come with validation solution since it's main purpose is to transform data, but it's easy to create your own solution via custom item processor which handles validation or to handle validation after model returns dict item.
+``easydata`` does not come with validation solution since its main purpose is to transform data, but it's easy to create your own solution via custom item processor which handles validation or to handle validation after model returns a dict item.

 Some validation libraries that we recommend: